 A craft shop and dress boutique are directly across the road from the campus.
-Also up the road is a drugstore, a hardware store, grocery store, gas station, and hair cutting establishment.
-Nearby motels are Howard Johnson's, Holiday Inn Airport, Holiday Inn North, The Econo-Travel, The Ramada Inn, and The Roanoker.
+Also down the road (within walking distance) you will find drugstores, a hardware store, grocery stores, gas stations, and hair cutting establishments.

+Nearby motels are Howard Johnson's, (10 minutes walking from the main campus), Holiday Inn Airport, Holiday Inn North, The Econo-Travel, The Ramada Inn, and The Roanoker.
 Downtown is the famous Hotel Roanoke.

-Hollins College is off Exit #43 of Interstate #81.
+Hollins College is located off Exit #43 of Interstate #81.

 Roanoke is served by Piedmont Airlines and Greyhound and Trailways Bus Lines.
-Amtrak will be running until October 1st.
 Since these facilities also serve neighboring Roanoke College, Washington & Lee University, VMI, and VPI & SU, may we suggest you make your reservations well in advance of vacations.